damienmaguire/Inverter-WiFi/README.md

 Flash the card with the image.

+If you don't know how here is a good starting point : https://www.raspberrypi.org/documentation/installation/installing-images/

 Connect the inverter to the Pi serial port.
 Use an RS232 adapter for Tesla boards or direct connect for Heubner versions.

 Connect a power supply.